 The selected candidates must be self-starters with a desire to learn how to build and maintain a full time private practice with an interest in a caseload that will be largely comprised (i.e., at least 40%) of work with couples and/or children.
 While psychotherapy is the primary modality of treatment, first year GLCC clinicians are expected to have sufficient training to contribute a portion of their clinical hours to child and adult assessment work as well.
 Networking and public speaking are also important skills for business development.
 Thus, solid skills or at least an interest in growing in these areas is required.

 All GLCC clinicians are expected to demonstrate an eagerness to learn and contribute to the success of the group as a whole while independently attending to the details of growing their own practice (i.e., managing caseload, administrative duties/projects, and schedule for getting things done).
 GLCC clinicians strive to meet a weekly target of 25 scheduled psychotherapy sessions per week plus at least two hours per week of marketing/networking.
-First year GLCC clinicians may be assigned up to 2 assessments per month, asked to co-lead practicum group supervision meetings each week, and expected to actively participate in GLCC's weekly consultation meetings as well as any special events.
+First year GLCC clinicians will be expected to co-lead practicum group supervision meetings each week, and actively participate in GLCC's weekly consultation meetings as well as any special events.

 Qualifications and Skills

 Applicants must have earned their doctorate degree in psychology from an APA accredited program and the degree must be conferred no later than Sept.
-15th, 2019.
+1st, 2020.
 Strong writing skills and a background in child and adult psychological assessment (cognitive, adaptive, LD/ADHD evals, career assessments, etc.) is required, as is the ability to learn quickly and integrate new information and techniques.
-Adequate training and/or a strong interest in couples psychotherapy work is required for both positions at this time.
 Experience and interest in cultural diversity and trauma work is also strongly preferred.

-Estimated Income: Monthly compensation varies based on a percentage of the total revenue collected by the clinician; $55-70k is a conservative range based on the performances of recent postdocs and $65-80k is a conservative range based on the success of recent early career psychologists
+Estimated Income: Monthly compensation varies based on a percentage of the total revenue collected by the clinician; $55-70k is a conservative range based on the performances of recent postdocs.

 Please email a letter of interest to Kevin C. Lambert, Psy.D., MBA (Executive Director/Licensed Psychologist) at LambertPsych@GreatLifeConsults.com and/or Nikki Stillo, Ph.D.
 (Training Director/Licensed Psychologist) at NStillo@GreatLifeConsults.com as soon as possible so we know to look for the rest of your application.